 Mealybugs may infest your Scindapsus pictus.
 These tiny parasites damage your Scindapsus by inserting a feeding tube into the plant tissues and sucking on the sap.
 Mealybugs can weaken or kill your Satin Pothos.

 To fight against the mealybug invasion, take a cotton swab, soak it in rubbing alcohol, and rub it over the heart-shaped leaves and stem.
 I also recommend Neem oil mixed with water as a preventative spray.

 If the tops of your Satin Pothos start to turn brown from what used to be beautiful dark green leaves, it could be an indication that it’s getting too much sunlight – or that your home isn’t humid enough.

-These drooping leaves can be caused by mealybugs or downy mildew, both of which are known to damage Scindapsus pictus.
+These drooping leaves can be caused by mealybugs are known to damage Scindapsus pictus.
 Overwatering and fertilization concerns might also contribute to these troubles.

 Root rot is a common killer of Satin Pothos.
 Indoor gardeners may overwater or fail to provide proper drainage for their potting soil.
 These are the two most common causes of root rot.
 Because root rot is difficult to treat, as are many other plant diseases, prevention is the best choice.

 To avoid root rot in Scindapsus pictus, closely check its water intake.
 Excess water is the main cause of this annoying and frequently dangerous sickness.

 Love Satin Pothos?
 We also have guides on other Pothos you should try:

 Marble Queen Pothos – Marble Queen Pothos is a highly versatile houseplant that is easy to care for and looks great in any setting.
 The light-green leaves have a creamy white variegation and add a splash of color and sophistication.

 Neon Pothos – The Neon Pothos, as the name implies, is one of the most beautiful house plants due to its vibrant neon-green leaf.